didanim/didademos/README.md

 ## didademos

 A collection of live demonstrations and functional code snippets created for my Blogger customization tutorials.
-This repository serves as a visual playground to showcase how specific features and layouts operate in a real-world environment.
+This repository serves as a visual playground to showcase how specific features and layouts operate.

 **Featured Demos:**
 *   **Daily Release Schedule:** An automated layout for tracking recurring content updates.